Decomposition of State Spaces into Subobjects in Quantum Field Theory: General set up and fields functional description

 \section{General set up and fields functional description}

 We describe the system as space of functional of an arbitrary field $\Psi $.
 This field is defined over some parameter space $U$.
-We consider the tensor product of this field $\Psi ^{\otimes m}$ as independent field defined on $ U^{m}$ including some constraint on this set.
+To a field is associated its set of realizations, i.e. the infinite set of values this field can take.
+Each of these values is a function defined over $U$.
+To such a realization $\Psi _{\alpha }$ we associate usually a weight given by $\exp \left( iS\left( \Psi _{\alpha }\right) \right) $ where $S$ is a given action functional.
+In the sequel, since we consider decomposition of a field into other fields, called subobjects of the field, we will work at some points with the realizations of the field rather\ than with the field itself.
+For this reason, we will consider the tensor product of the field $\Psi ^{\otimes m}$ as an independent field defined on $U^{m}$ including some constraint on this set.
 This amounts to consider multiple states as themselves as basic elements.
-The functionals in the $ \Psi ^{\otimes m}$ are thus linear.
-Any product of functional of the $\Psi ^{\otimes m}$ being itself a series of liner functionals of the $\Psi ^{\otimes m}$.
+Actually, a realization of the product $\Psi ^{\otimes m}$ is a is an infinite sum of products $\Psi _{\alpha _{1}}...$ $ \Psi _{\alpha _{m}}$, an intricate relation between the realization of $\Psi ^{\otimes m}$ and those of $\Psi $, which justifies our choice.